 This local restaurant with a storied past dating back to 1938.
-Hattie's is known for its fried chicken, winner of the Food Network's Fried Chicken Throwdown with Bobby Flay, and original time-tested recipes for things such as collard greens and macaroni & cheese.
+Hattie's is known for its fried chicken, being the winner of the Food Network's Fried Chicken Throwdown with Bobby Flay, and for its original time-tested recipes for things such as collard greens and macaroni & cheese.
 It's mainly a dinner joint but is open for brunch on weekends.

 After lunch, visit one of these unique museums depending on your interests:

 The National Museum of Dance: Dance enthusiasts will find plenty to love at the only museum in the country dedicated to professional dance.
 Unique exhibits showcase the history of a wide range of dance styles and the Hall of Fame includes inductees such as Bob Fosse, Michael Jackson, and Alvin Ailey.

 Saratoga Automobile Museum: Come here to see some of the greatest cars from around the world, nestled in Saratoga Spa State Park in a repurposed bottling plant,

 The National Thoroughbred Racing Hall of Fame: Interested in the history of horseracing?
 Experience a lifesize starting gate with all the sounds and pre-race whinnies of the horses as they load and break and watch a movie about the majesty of Thoroughbreds.